PCRE2Project/pcre2/doc/html/README.txt

   pcre2api man page (search for pcre2_set_match_limit).

 .
-There is a separate counter that limits the depth of nested backtracking during a matching process, which in turn limits the amount of memory that is used.
+There is a separate counter that limits the depth of nested backtracking during a matching process, which indirectly limits the amount of heap memory that is used.
 This also has a default of ten million, which is essentially "unlimited".
 You can change the default by setting, for example,

   --with-match-limit-depth=5000

   There is more discussion in the pcre2api man page (search for pcre2_set_depth_limit).

+.
+You can also set an explicit limit on the amount of heap memory used by the pcre2_match() interpreter:

+  --with-heap-limit=500

+  The units are kilobytes.
+This limit does not apply when the JIT optimization (which has its own memory control features) is used.
+There is more discussion on the pcre2api man page (search for pcre2_set_heap_limit).

 .
 In the 8-bit library, the default maximum compiled pattern size is around 64K bytes.
 You can increase this by adding --with-link-size=3 to the